We’re celebrating Social Native creators with our new series: The Creator Journey.

 The creator economy is on track to reach $104.2 billion in 2022.
 Millions of creators are launching careers through storytelling that empowers and educates others on and off social media.
 As Black History Month comes to a close, we want to spotlight a few of our top Black creators on Instagram who are cultivating communities through their authentic perspectives.
 We hope to support their impact online by highlighting their experiences and amplifying their voices as creators.

-JOlie DG Benoit is an influential creator, fashionista, entrepreneur, and mother.
+Jolie DG Benoit is an influential creator, fashionista, entrepreneur, and mother.
 Jolie’s vibrant approach to family and fashion content has caught the attention of major brands like Eucerin, Oreo, Zales, and Dole.
 Her 323,000 followers tune in for her adorable family shots, colorful fashion looks, and down-to-earth lifestyle content.

 Q: What led you to become a creator?